BlackEnd1ess/WIFI-KickAzz/README.md

 Normally, data packets that have already been processed and are being sent again are discarded.
 But in some cases the router has a short downtime and it can rarely happen that the manipulated data packet is pushed ahead of the legitimate packet, which means that it is actually accepted and processed.
 This can be enforced by leaving the router with type 2 frames so that this delay occurs more often.
 Since we are mostly sending legitimate manipulated data packets, this can of course have unpredictable results for all participants in this experiment within the test environment.
 The consequences could be, for example, that the device will continuously and independently try to connect to a service or protocol.
 It was also observed that incorrect characters and strings were written to the logs, which should normally remain within the data packet.
 It also happened that some apps on my smartphone needed a full reset to start again and some apps could no longer be started.
-These packages can cause irreversible damage to the operating system or render the device unusable, so this risk should be noted.
+These packages can cause irreversible damage to the operating system or make the device unusable, so this risk should be noted!

 #